Athena Parthenos: Description

 The statue was installed in the main room of the Parthenon to the east.
 Behind her and on her sides, Doric columns supported the roof and offered her the setting of a canopy.
 In front of her, a large basin filled with water played several roles: it was used to maintain a sufficient degree of humidity in the room (to conserve ivory) and it also had to reflect the external light and illuminate the work.
 It was suggested that there could have been windows (probably 3 m high and 2.5 m wide) on each side of the door (9.75 m high and 4.19 m wide) that would have allowed daylight in.

-The statue measured, according to Pliny the Elder, 26 cubits (about 11.50 m high), probably counting its base.
-It thus reached less than one and a half meters from the ceiling.
-She therefore filled the room with her presence.
-Phidias' idea was apparently to represent the goddess under her "true" aspect, in all her majesty, beauty, magnificence, or even in her real size, since the gods were considered proportionally much greater than humans.
+According to Pliny the Elder, the statue measured 26 cubits (about 11.50 m) in height, probably including the base.
+Thus it would have risen within one and a half meters from the ceiling, filling the room with the divine presence.
+Phidias' idea was apparently to represent the goddess under her "true" aspect, in all her majesty, beauty, magnificence, and size, since the gods were considered to be much taller than humans.